 Description: Rfagent.exe is not essential for the Windows OS and causes relatively few problems.
 Rfagent.exe is located in a subfolder of "C:\Program Files"—common is C:\Program Files\RFA\.

 The application can be removed using the Control Panel's Add\Remove programs applet.
 The rfagent.exe file is not a Windows system file.
 It is able to record keyboard inputs.
+The program is not visible.
+The program starts when Windows starts (see Registry key: MACHINE\Run, Run).
 Rfagent.exe is able to record keyboard and mouse inputs.
-Therefore the technical security rating is 60% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 56% dangerous, however you should also read the user reviews.

 The software vendor offers the option to uninstall Registry First Aid or Registry First Aid Platinum software via Windows Control Panel/Add or Remove Programs (Windows XP) or Programs and Features (Windows 8/7/Vista), look for help on the www.registry-repair-software.com website or update the program.